HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 There are many possible constraints that can be imposed on the project.
 These can be broken down into three main sections: _constraints imposed by external standards_, _constraints imposed by regulatory requirements_ and _constraints imposed by project limitations_.

+__Constraints imposed by external standards:__
+- COVID-19 contraint: Due to the recent events of COVD-19, our team is also social distancing.
+This means that we are also contrained by our inability to carry out in-person group meetings and stand ups, as well as groip work.

 __Constraint imposed by regulatory requirements:__
 - Health and safety contraints: Our project must abide by all health and safety laws.
 This means that we are not able to carry _any_ sub-projects that may violate these rules.